Master's programme in Maritime Engineering

 Maritime Engineering at KTH

 The programme is structured in two parts.
 In the first year, the focus is on general maritime engineering and topics such as ship stability, resistance, propulsion, seakeeping, manoeuvring, ship and ocean structures, and initial ship design.
-In year two students specialize in one of the five study tracks: Ocean Structures (NTNU, Norway), Passenger Ships (Aalto, Finland), Ship Design (Chalmers, Sweden), Ship Operations (DTU, Denmark) or Small Craft (KTH, Sweden).
-You can hence choose to either take your first general year at KTH then continue with the specialization at one of the other universities, or start at another university and finalize with a specialization in small craft at KTH.
+In year two students specialise in one of the five study tracks: Ocean Structures (NTNU, Norway), Passenger Ships (Aalto, Finland), Ship Design (Chalmers, Sweden), Ship Operations (DTU, Denmark) or Small Craft (KTH, Sweden).
+You can hence choose either to take your first general year at KTH and then continue with the specialisation at one of the other universities, or alternatively start at another university and finalize with a specialisation in small craft at KTH.

-The multi-disciplinary character of the subject maritime engineering, and the structure and curriculum of this program, make the education relevant for careers in the maritime sector as well as in other fields.
-Within the maritime sector the Nordic countries are leading in a number of fields such as ship operation and design and construction of high-technology ships, small craft, and offshore installations.
-Other significant markets are for example found in other parts of EU and in the large shipbuilding nations in Asia.
+The multi-disciplinary character of the subject maritime engineering, and the structure and curriculum of this programme, make the education relevant for careers in the maritime sector as well as in other fields.
+Within the maritime sector the Nordic countries are leading in a number of fields such as ship operation and design and the construction of high-technology ships, small craft, and offshore installations.
+Other significant markets are, for example, found in other parts of the EU and in the large shipbuilding nations in Asia.

 Find out what students from the programme think about their time at KTH.